-Zcheri_legacy adds CHERI execution modes to ensure backwards compatibility with the base RISC-V ISA while saving instruction encoding space.
-There are two execution modes: Capability and Legacy.
-Additionally, there is a new unprivileged register: the default data capability, 'ddc', that is used to authorise all data memory accesses when the current CHERI mode is Legacy.
+Zcherihybrid adds CHERI execution modes to ensure backwards compatibility with the base RISC-V ISA while saving instruction encoding space.
+There are two execution modes: Capability Pointer Mode and Integer Pointer Mode.
+Additionally, there is a new unprivileged register: the default data capability, 'ddc', that is used to authorise all data memory accesses when in Integer Pointer Mode.